The Entertaining Affenpinscher Dog

 Grooming The Affenpinscher Dog

-The Affenpinscher dog has a shaggy appearance, a mischievous expression and large alert eyes.
+The Affenpinscher dog has a shaggy appearance, perky short ears, a mischievous expression and large dark and alert eyes.
+Sometime the tail is docked.
+However this procedure is banned in some states and countries.

-His coat is coarse and somewhat wiry that is a mixture of short and dense.
+His coat is coarse, somewhat wiry and is a mixture of short and dense.
 An abundance of hair frames the face and looks rather unruly and spiky.
 There's no denying that this shaggy look is very appealing and contributes to their overall charm.

 The standard coat cut is unique and while owners can learn how to trim it, some may choose to have it groomed by a professional.

-That being said, a brushing and combing two to three times a week with a high quality soft pin brush and a comb will keep the Affie's coat maintained in between visits to the groomer.
-Combing is also very helpful in picking apart any mats that may be forming.
+That being said, a brushing and combing two to three times a week with a high quality soft pin brush and a comb is necessary to keep the Affie's coat maintained in between visits to the groomer.
+Combing is also very helpful in picking apart any mats that may be starting to form.

 One thing to keep in mind about this type of coat is not to purchase cheap tools that may damage it.